-I am an artist focusing on the ‘ecological self’, living and working in Maine.
-I often work collaboratively with individuals and organizations from a variety of fields, particularly poetry, biology and ecology.
-My focus is on the human body, patterns and symbols from nature that reoccur across cultures, and natural materials.
-I sculpt life-size figures in water-based clay, and then cast them into an architectural concrete.
-Ground pigments mixed with beeswax or shellac, and natural materials such as wasp paper, bark, roots, and seeds are often used to finish the work.
+I am a sculptor working and living in Maine and New Jersey.
+I use traditional clay modeling techniques joined with natural materials and emerging technologies to create life-size figures that combine the human body with symbols and patterns from nature, seeking an ‘ecological-self’.
+I sculpt life-size figures in water-based clay and then cast them into an architectural concrete or bronze or 3D print them.
+Ground pigments mixed with beeswax or shellac, and natural materials such as wasp paper, bark, roots, and seeds are used to finish the work.